Dharshini-CD/to-do-list/README.md

 # to-do-list
-A clean and responsive to-do list web app built with HTML, CSS, and JavaScript.
-Includes task persistence with local storage.
+A simple To-Do List app where you can add, delete, and mark tasks as complete.
+Tasks stay saved even after refreshing the page (using Local Storage). 🚀

+## Features
+- Add and delete tasks
+- Mark tasks as completed
+- Data persistence with local storage

+## Tech Used
+- HTML
+- CSS
+- JavaScript